pmarks-net/exhale/README.md

 This project controls a bathroom vent fan using a Z-wave smart switch, providing "just enough" ventilation to maintain a target CO₂ level.
 The code runs on a Raspberry Pi with no network access and a read-only filesystem.

 ## Hardware I'm using
-- UltraPro Z-Wave Plus toggle switch
+- UltraPro Z-Wave Plus toggle switch (also tested with GE enbrighten Z-Wave)
 - Raspberry Pi 3 B+ or "Le Potato" AML-S905X-CC (similar form factor)
 - Adafruit SCD-30 CO2 sensor + STEMMA QT with female sockets
 - Z-Wave.Me RaZberry2 (also tested with HUSBZ-1 USB Z-wave controller)